xTunner/frontend/docs/continuous-deployment-with-amazon-code-deploy.md

    in your key pattern to help generate a unique key for each application revision.
 3. Which AWS region your application lives in.
-Each application revision must be registered in the same AWS region that the Code Deploy application was created in.
+Each application revision must be registered in the same AWS region that the CodeDeploy application was created in.

-If you want to be able to deploy this application from several different branches (e.g. deploy `development` to your staging instances and `master` to your production instances) you can configure these project-wide application settings in the CirclCI UI at **Project Settings > Amazon Code Deploy**.
+If you want to be able to deploy this application from several different branches (e.g. deploy `development` to your staging instances and `master` to your production instances) you can configure these project-wide application settings in the CirclCI UI at **Project Settings > Amazon CodeDeploy**.
 The main benefit is that you will have a simpler [circle.yml][] file.

 You can also skip this step and configure everything in your [circle.yml][]

 ### Step 4: Configure deployment parameters
-Configure your Code Deploy deployment using the `code-deploy` block in [circle.yml][].
+Configure your CodeDeploy deployment using the `code-deploy` block in [circle.yml][].
 At a minimum you need to tell CircleCI which application to deploy and which deployment group the selected branch should be deployed to.
 Any additional settings will override the project-wide configuration in the